How to ask the Official Custodian for Charities to hold the title to your charity's land on your behalf.

 Instead of registering land in your trustees’ names, you can transfer it to the Official Custodian for Charities – a free service that holds your land constantly in the same name regardless of who your trustees are.
 This is also known as ‘vesting’ land.

-How to apply to transfer charity land to the Official Custodian
+Apply to transfer charity land to the Official Custodian

 You will need to provide: